stevee-bee/fieldapp/README.md

-This is a Field Management web app for DSE based on...
+This is a Field Management web app for DSE based on concepts learned from...

 The Flask tutorial posted in two parts by Giles at the PythonAnywhere blog.